haralyzer/haralyzer/README.rst

     single_entry.cookies -> List of combined cookies for request and response single_entry.headers -> List of combined headers for request and response single_entry.pageref -> String of the pageref
-    single_entry.port -> Int of the port number for the server single_entry.request -> Request object
+    single_entry.port -> Integer of the port number for the server single_entry.request -> Request object
     single_entry.response -> Response object
-    single_entry.secure -> Bool if secure is set single_entry.server_address -> String of the server IP single_entry.startTime -> Datetime of the start time single_entry.time -> Int of total time for entry single_entry.timings -> Dictionary of the timings for a request single_entry.url -> String of the request url
+    single_entry.secure -> Bool if secure is set single_entry.serverAddress -> String of the server IP single_entry.startTime -> Datetime of the start time single_entry.time -> Integer of total time for entry single_entry.timings -> Dictionary of the timings for a request single_entry.url -> String of the request url

     # ALL ATTRIBUTES OF A REQUEST

-    single_entry.request.accept -> String of the ``Accept`` header single_entry.request.bodySize -> Int of the body size for the request single_entry.request.cacheControl -> String of the ``Cache-Control`` header single_entry.request.cookies -> List of cookies
+    single_entry.request.accept -> String of the ``Accept`` header single_entry.request.bodySize -> Integer of the body size for the request single_entry.request.cacheControl -> String of the ``Cache-Control`` header single_entry.request.cookies -> List of cookies
     single_entry.request.encoding -> String of the ``Accept-Encoding`` header single_entry.request.headers -> List of headers
-    single_entry.request.headersSize -> Int of the size of the headers single_entry.request.host -> String of the ``Host`` header single_entry.request.httpVersion -> String of the http version used single_entry.request.language -> String of the ``Accept-Language`` header
+    single_entry.request.headersSize -> Integer of the size of the headers single_entry.request.host -> String of the ``Host`` header single_entry.request.httpVersion -> String of the http version used single_entry.request.language -> String of the ``Accept-Language`` header